luclaurent/optiGTest/README.md

 optiGTest
 =======
-optiGTest regroups many existing test functions used for studying the performance of approximation techniques and optimization strategy.
+optiGTest is a MATLAB's toolbox which regroups many existing test functions used for studying the performance of approximation techniques and optimization strategy.
 In particular, gradient of the test functions are provided.

 Features
 ------